RodDalBen/SHINE_color/README.md

 ***

 An adaptation of the `SHINE` toolbox, dubbed `SHINE_color`.
-This adaptation allows to apply all `SHINE` transformations to colored images.
-It does so by converting rgb images into hsv color space, extracting and scaling the Value channel, and, after the transformations are performed, rescale the channel and concatenate it with Hue and Saturation channels to create a colored image with the new luminance.
+This adaptation allows to apply all `SHINE` transformations to colorful images.
+It does so by converting rgb images into hsv color space, extracting and scaling the Value channel, and, after the transformations are performed, rescale the channel and concatenate it with Hue and Saturation channels to create a colorful image with the new luminance.

 All documentation of `SHINE` toolbox is extensible to the `SHINE_color` adaptation.
 It also works in a similar way, except that it can be launched from the current working directory and the user must provide the image format.

-As for the outputs, colored images with new luminance will be saved in the output folder and a `.txt` document with mean and standard deviation for the Value channel of the input (saved in the input folder) and the output images (saved in the output folder) will also be generated (using an adaptation of the `lum_calc`--see the [`lum_fun` repository](https://github.com/RodDalBen/lum_fun)).
+As for the outputs, colorful images with new luminance will be saved in the output folder and a `.txt` document with mean and standard deviation for the Value channel of the input (saved in the input folder) and the output images (saved in the output folder) will also be generated (using an adaptation of the `lum_calc`--see the [`lum_fun` repository](https://github.com/RodDalBen/lum_fun)).

 For illustration purposes, the input folder contains 4 pictures from the NOUN database.
 Furthermore, NOUN images (Horst & Hout, 2016) with histogram matched (using SHINE_color) are available on the files tab.